guangyawli/fastapi_demo/README.md

 ## Document of API
 http://localhost:8000/docs

-You can try upload , listFiles
+You can try upload , listFiles, upload files would save into project/data folder

 ## ex) upload
 ```